 Hours: Graf Interns work hours vary between 10-15 hours/week based on employee availability, team needs, and special projects.

 - Minimum 2.8 grade point average

-- Familiarity with the Illinois Leadership Center through previous program participation or enrollment in a leadership course
+- Familiarity with the ILC through previous program participation or enrollment in a leadership course

 - Junior or Senior standing during the term of the Internship